sategie/Quiz-Time/README.md

 - Color Contrast Checker (coolors.co): This was also used to compare color contrasts to see how different text colors fit in with different background colors.

-- Screenpresso - This was used to take screenshots/GIFs of the project's functionalities.
+- Screenpresso - This was used to take screenshots of the project's functionalities.

 - Tables Generator: This was used to generate the table used in the Testing section.

 - Beautifier: Used to remove extra unnecessary spaces and improve the indentation in the code.

 - AM I Responsive: This was used to show the project's responsiveness on various screen sizes.

+    - Desktop 1600x992px scaled down to scale(0.3181)

+    - Laptop 1280x802px scaled down to scale(0.277)

+    - Tablet 768x1024px scaled down to scale(0.219)

+    - Mobile 320x480px scaled down to scale(0.219)

 ## Testing